 The game is also quite...
 Violent...
 Your enemies (cops, angry grandmas, and more) will try to kill you for your actions.
 Luckily, spraying graffiti in their faces will launch them backward.
 With the game its dark humour, you can even go bowling with your enemies!
 Line them up and try to achieve a high combo.
 And if you're lucky, you might find a power-up...

-Graffiti Terror has been in development for the past three years.
+Graffiti Terror has been in development for the past four years.
 During the first two years, I worked on this game in my free time.
-In my last year, I was able to make it a full-time project as part of my graduation.
+In my third year, I was able to make it a full-time project as part of my graduation.
+These days, I own my own office here in Breda at the Breda Game Incubator.
+This project has evolved from a passion project, to a full commercial game.
+Thanks to this game, I have founded my own game company called Rebelxoft.

 • Quake inspired movement.